Pranav-d33/browser_automation_agent-gmail-/README.md

 Problem: The frontend was initially blocked from connecting to the backend due to Cross-Origin Resource Sharing (CORS) policies.

 Solution: For development, the FastAPI backend was configured to allow all origins (origins = ["*"]).
 This ensures a smooth development experience.
-For production, this would be locked down to the specific frontend domain.
+For production, this would

-Agent in Action
-[Screenshot of the chat interface with embedded browser images]